tiacsys/bridle/doc/lpnb/doc_build.rst

 Before you start
 ****************

-Before you can build the documentation, install the |LPNB| as described in :ref:`gs_installing`.
+Before you can build the documentation, install |BRIDLE| as described in :ref:`gs_installing`.
 Make sure that you have installed the required :ref:`Python dependencies <additional_deps>`.